 Make Sure You Have the Right Gear

 One of the most common Kombucha mistakes is buying the wrong size or type of brewing jars or bottles.
 In fact, the material of the brewing jar is crucial to the final result.
 Plastic jars are not recommended, especially ones that contain BPA, because the chemicals can negatively affect the brewing process.
+Start your relaxation process at big bear luxury cabin.
 Other materials such as porcelain and ceramic can be used, but only if they are rated food safe and don’t contain any toxic glazes.
 Metal containers are also generally thought to be harmful to the brewing process, with the exception of stainless steal.